 Brandfolder makes a big thing about the number of other software systems and platforms you can integrate into the DAM.
 There are already over 50 and they say it’s growing all the time.

 At Dash, we build integrations to cater for the needs of small and growing brands.
-For instance, growing ecommerce businesses find our integrations with Shopify, Hootsuite and Canva particularly useful for managing, editing and dropping images straight into Dash without leaving their favourite platforms.
+For instance, ecommerce businesses find our integrations with Shopify and WooCommerce useful for updating their online stores without the back-and-forth of downloads.
+Plus our Hootsuite integration means you can deploy images and videos to your social channels, fast.

 Also, many of our customers come to us having used Google Drive and Dropbox for storing their assets.
 So we integrate with these tools to make the Dash setup so much smoother—you can simply drop images from your Google Drive and Dropbox directly into Dash.

-There are oodles of digital asset management benefits – all of which make your workday so much easier.
+There are tonnes of digital asset management benefits – all of which make your workday so much easier.
 Who doesn’t want that?
-So, the last thing you need is an unnecessarily complex DAM with loads of (pricey) features you might never use.
+But the last thing you need is a complex (pricey) DAM like Brandfolder if you’re not going to use all the features it provides..

-• How much do you want to spend?
+- How much do you want to spend?
 We hope that, by now, you can see that you don’t need a super-expensive digital asset management solution—especially if you’re a growing brand.
-A DAM like Dash will be the single source of truth for your marketing teams to find, share and deploy your digital content.
+A DAM like Dash can provide all the important features you need, at a fraction of the cost..
 It’ll also scale you and help your business grow, like it has for Goodrays. ✨What more do you need?